 Eighth grade deepens students’ focus on solving problems and becoming independent thinkers.
-Here are some of the main skills kids are expected to learn by the end of seventh grade, according to the Common Core State Standards many states have started to implement.
+Your state’s academic standards outline the specific academic skills your child needs for eighth grade.
+Here are some of the main skills kids are expected to learn by the end of seventh grade in preparation for eighth grade.

 Skills to Get Ready for Grade 8: English Language Arts and Literacy

 Seventh graders spend a lot of time working on using facts and quotes to back up written and spoken summaries of the things they read.
 They also add to their vocabulary as they read and write more nonfiction.

 Students are expected to read more complex texts in eighth grade.
 For example, students may read fiction and nonfiction materials that talk about the same issues and compare the two.
 By the end of eighth grade, students are expected to have mastered the following language and literacy skills:

 - Analyze how a writer added meaning (for example, through the use of metaphor) and how the plot, characters and setting work together to tell the story.

 - Look at how a writer uses different characters to show many points of view.